 Danville City

 The Danville Chapter was formed in 2020 and consists of Health Collaborative members who live or work in Danville.
-We organize around projects and initiatives specific to the City of Danville and related to our goal areas: Healthy Eating, Active Living, Health Spaces, Access to Healthcare, and Leadership and Capacity.
+We organize around projects and initiatives specific to the City of Danville.
+Our Chapter meetings provide opportunities for shared learning and networking.
+If you have an idea for something you would like to work on or would like to give a presentation during a chapter meeting, please contact Kitt.

 See the one-page document about the Danville Chapter to learn more.
 Feel free to download and share with anyone who may be interested!